In light of the latest Government advice, we have reviewed these pages

 To understand more about our expectations of registrants during COVID-19, you can read our information sheets on applying the standards.

-We ask that you follow Government and NHS advice, to reduce the strain on the NHS.
+We ask that you follow Government and NHS advice.

 Patience and understanding are vital in ensuring we support those working to take care of us; respecting them and the difficult situations they are working in.